-At Vale Park Primary School we strive to provide a positive environment where everyone has the right to be safe.
-To achieve this we are committed to developing a culture of Respect, Achievement and Participation.
+At Vale Park Primary School we strive to provide a positive environment, where everyone has the right to be safe.
+To achieve this, we are committed to developing a culture of Respect, Achievement and Participation.

-What is bullying?
+What is Bullying?

-Bullying is an ongoing and deliberate misuse of power in relationships through repeated verbal, physical and/or social behaviour that intends to cause physical, social and/or psychological harm.
+Bullying is an ongoing and deliberate misuse of power in relationships through repetitive behaviours of verbal, physical and/or anti-social behaviours that intends to cause physical, social and/or psychological harm.

-Examples of bullying
+Examples of Bullying: